goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Synactic Tree Kernels in Python

 As far as I know, this is the first implentation of synactic tree kernels in Python.
 This code may eventually move to its own maintained repository if it's needed.
-If you find any bugs please reach out.
+If you find any bugs please reach out to me.
 Dr. Moschitti's cited implementation is:

 [SVM-Light][2] written by Thorsten Joachims in C. His implementation is most-likely faster (no comparison benchmark yet).
 My implementation is however easier to grasp and is isolated from a complete SVM library.